Rick Scott

 Scott is a graduate of the University of Missouri–Kansas City and the Dedman School of Law at Southern Methodist University.
-In 1987, after serving in the United States Navy and becoming a law firm partner, he co-founded Columbia Hospital Corporation.
-Columbia later merged with another corporation to form Columbia/HCA, which eventually became the nation's largest private for-profit health care company.
+In 1987, after serving in the U.S. Navy and becoming a law firm partner, he co-founded Columbia Hospital Corporation.
+Columbia later merged with another corporation to form Columbia/HCA, which eventually became the nation's largest for-profit health care company.
 Scott was pressured to resign as chief executive of Columbia/HCA in 1997.
 During his tenure as chief executive, the company defrauded Medicare, Medicaid, and other federal programs.
-The Department of Justice won 14 felony convictions against the company, which was fined $1.7 billion in what was at the time the largest healthcare fraud settlement in U.S. history.
+The U.S. Department of Justice won 14 felony convictions against the company, which was fined $1.7 billion in what was at the time the largest healthcare fraud settlement in U.S. history.
 Following his departure from Columbia/HCA, Scott became a venture capitalist and pursued other business interests.
-In 2009, he founded Conservatives for Patients' Rights.

 Scott ran for governor of Florida in 2010.
-He defeated Bill McCollum in a vigorously contested Republican primary election, and then narrowly defeated Democratic nominee Alex Sink in the general election.
-Scott was reelected in 2014, defeating former governor Charlie Crist.
-He was barred by term limits from running for reelection in 2018, and instead ran for the United States Senate.
+He defeated Bill McCollum in a vigorously contested Republican primary election, and then defeated Democratic nominee Alex Sink by just over one point in the general election.
+Scott was reelected in 2014, again by just over one point, against former governor Charlie Crist.
+He was barred by term limits from running for reelection in 2018, and instead ran for the U.S. Senate.

-Scott won the 2018 US Senate election, defeating Democratic incumbent Bill Nelson.
+Scott won the 2018 U.S. Senate election, defeating incumbent Democrat Bill Nelson.
 The initial election results were so close that they triggered a mandatory recount.
 The recount showed that Scott had won by 10,033 votes; Nelson then conceded the race.
 Scott took office following the expiration of his term as governor of Florida on January 8, 2019.
-He is running for reelection in 2024.
+He won reelection in 2024, defeating Democratic nominee Debbie Mucarsel-Powell by over 12 points.
+Marco Rubio's resignation to become Secretary of State in the second cabinet of Donald Trump made Scott Florida's senior senator.

 Early life and education

 Rick Scott was born Richard Lynn Myers in Bloomington, Illinois, on December 1, 1952.
-Scott never met his biological father, Gordon William Myers, who was described by Scott's mother, Esther J. Scott (née Fry; 1928–2012), as an abusive alcoholic.
+Scott never met his biological father, Gordon William Myers, whom Scott's mother, Esther J. Scott, described as an abusive alcoholic.
 Scott's parents divorced in his infancy.

 In 1954, Esther married Orba George Scott Jr. (died 2006), a truck driver.
 Orba adopted Rick, who took his stepfather's surname and became known as Richard Lynn Scott.
 Scott was raised in North Kansas City, Missouri, the second of five children.
 His family was lower-middle-class and struggled financially; Esther Scott worked as a clerk at J. C. Penney, among other jobs.